 Consistent gas pressure is essential at ALL gas connections.
 It is recommended that a 1-inch pipe gas loop be installed in the supply line serving a bank of dryers.
-An in-line pressure regulator must be installed in the gas supply line (header) if the (natural) gas pressure exceeds 12 inches of water column (W.C.) pressure.
+An in-line pressure regulator must be installed in the gas supply line (header) if the (natural) gas pressure exceeds 12.0 inches of water column pressure.

-IMPORTANT: A water column (W.C.) pressure of 3.5 inches for natural gas and 10.5 inches for L.P. dryers is required at the gas valve pressure tap of each dryer for proper and safe operation.
+IMPORTANT: A water column pressure of 3.5 to 4.0 inches for natural gas and 11.0 inches for L.P. dryers is required at the gas valve pressure tap of each dryer for proper and safe operation.